Answering Your Questions – 24 May 2020 (Reviewed and Updated – 22 June 2021 )

-The European Centre for Disease Prevention and Control, in their Rapid Risk Assessment dated 14 May 2020 records one fatality from PIMS in the UK.
-(4) A research project across the whole of the UK has started in the last few weeks to understand more about where this disease is occurring, how many cases there are, which children are being affected – and perhaps help doctors understand more about why.
+A research project across the whole of the UK has just been published in the last few weeks to report more about where this disease is occurring, how many cases there are, which children are being affected – and perhaps help doctors understand more about why.
 Many more similar research programmes are underway across Europe.

 Does Covid-19 cause PIMS-TS?